 The data transferred in serverless applications is usually ephemeral (i.e., short lived) and is needed only until it has been consumed by the reader.
 This enables a different durability-performance tradeoff to be made.
 For example, ephemeral data does not necessarily need strong durability features such as replication or erasure coding that are provided by many storage systems.
-Although durability features can sometimes be disabled in a given storage system, they are typically configurable only at volume or file system granularity.
+Although durability features can sometimes be disabled in a given storage system granularity.
 As a result, it is difficult to optimize for workloads that store both ephemeral and non-ephemeral data: both must exist at the same point along the durability-performance continuum.